Q4 App Creator

-Emulator: a program or device that permits programs written for one kind of computer to be used on another kind of device
+Emulator: An emulator is a program or device that permits programs written for one kind of computer to be used on another kind of device.

-Application: a program designed to perform a specific function directly for the user
+Application: An application is a program designed to perform a specific function directly for the user.

 1. Go to AppMakr to create your app for your IOS, Android, Windows Phone, Windows 8 and HTML5 compatible device.
 Create a free account.
 The free option will allow you to create an app, but will not allow you to publish it.
 This exercise will teach you how to create an app that will only open in your browser.
 Someday, on your own, you may choose to publish your app creation at a cost.

 2. Using AppMakr you are going to create an app to show others about the great things at your school or community.

 - Link to your school or community web site

 - Map where your school or community are located

 - Insert a link to http://mel.org (Michigan eLibrary)

 - Insert a link to http://easybib.com (Citation Tool)